OsTeNg24/Budgeteer/README.md

 # Budgeteer
-Creation of application used to asssist individuals with proper budgetting strategies.
+Creation of application used to asssist individuals with proper budgetting strategies, and track expenses.